 - If a student fails to regain good standing, satisfying both the Qualitative Standard - Grade Point Average (GPA) and/or the Quantitative Standard - Successful Completion Rate - (PACE), during their warning semester they will be placed into a Failing SAP Status and will be ineligible for continued aid.
 Students must follow the institution’s financial aid appeal policy if they wish to be reconsidered for possible continued eligibility.

 - There is no warning semester for Maximum Timeframe.

 A federal financial aid recipient who is enrolled in a developmental (remedial) course may not enroll in the same course more than three times and continue to receive federal financial aid.
 A federal financial aid recipient may not be paid for more than 30 hours of developmental (remedial) work.

 A student may receive federal financial aid for any repetition of a course as long as the student has never passed the course.
 Federal financial aid will apply to only one paid repeat of a course where a student has earned a “D” or higher.

 Due Process for Appeal of the Suspension of Title IV Financial Assistance

 A student who desires to appeal the suspension of their federal financial aid may do so by submitting a Financial Aid Appeal Packet to the Financial Aid Services Central Processing Center.
-The Financial Aid Appeal Form outlines the guidelines for competing the appeal process.
+The Financial Aid Appeal Form outlines the guidelines for completing the appeal process.
 The form is available in the Office of Student Services or at www.bscc.edu under forms and publications.
 Students who want to continue on federal financial aid must have documented circumstances explaining their reasons.
-Submission on an appeal is not an automatic approval for federal financial aid.
+Submission of an appeal is not an automatic approval for federal financial aid.
 The student will be notified and can review the committee’s decision on their oneACCS account.
 The decision will be final.
 Students who have reached their 600% Lifetime Eligibility for Federal Pell Grant are not eligible to appeal.